pret/pokered/README.md

 - Game Corner prizes have been altered;
 	- Blue's superior prices are used, so Porygon only costs 6500 coins.
 	- New prizes include: Cubone, Blastyke, and Cactus.
 	- The Moon Stone is available over TM23 (Dragon Rage).
-Dragon Rage is accessible in Celadon University!
+Dragon Rage is still available in Celadon University!
 - Bag capacity increased from 20 to 30 items.
 - Spinner tiles move faster.

 Bug Fixes
 ====
 Many non-multiplayer, non-battle related bugs have been fixed.
-The aforementioned have been preserved for the RBY battle experience.
-Bugs that are fixed are ones that objectively hurt the gameplay experience.
-Much of this can be attributed to [the tutorials](https://github.com/pret/pokered/wiki/Bugs-and-Glitches) made by the good people at pret.
+Battle-related bugs have been preserved for the sake of the RBY battle experience.
+Bugs that are fixed are ones that objectively hurt the gameplay experience, so glitches like the Mew Glitch, which arguably add to the gameplay, are preserved.
+Much of the fixes made here can be attributed to [the tutorials](https://github.com/pret/pokered/wiki/Bugs-and-Glitches) made by the good people at pret.
 - Fixed various translation errors (eg. Route 14 Birdkeeper's "birds of prey" line, Koji and Atsuko in Fuschia.)
 - Blaine is no longer addicted to Super Potions.
 - CoolTrainerF no longer switches a lot.